retr0h/py-gilt/README.rst

   $ pip install gilt-python

-Overlay a remote repository into the destination provided.
+Overlay remote repositories and/or files into the destinations provided.

 .. code-block:: bash

-  $ gilt overlay
+  $ gilt --debug overlay

 Documentation
 =============